Battle of Buceo

-The Battle of Buceo was a decisive naval battle which took place on 14–17 May 1814, during the Argentine War of Independence between an Argentine fleet under William Brown and a Spanish fleet under Admiral Sierra off the coast of Montevideo, in today's Uruguay.
+The Battle of Buceo was a decisive naval battle which took place on 14–17 May 1814, during the Argentine War of Independence between an Argentine fleet under Irish-born naval commander William Brown and a Spanish fleet under Admiral Sierra off the coast of Montevideo, in today's Uruguay.

 Outcome

 Five Spanish ships were burned and two were captured on 17 May.
 The other surrendered later and 500 prisoners were taken.
 Argentine forces lost four men killed in action and one ship.
 William Brown was given the rank of admiral because of this victory.